aaronicsubstances/bridge-arithmetic/README.md

-# Early Algebra Curriculum Proposal
+# Early Algebra Highlighting Proposal

 ## What is Early Algebra?